-Including dog behaviour expert Bryony Cole, leading UK dog trainer, Founder of EYE2EYE Dogs and a Beco Ambassador.
+This blog is written with the expertise and aid of Bryony Cole, a dog behaviour expert and a leading UK dog trainer.
+Founder of EYE2EYE Dogs and a Beco Ambassador.

 As you open the front door, you’re welcomed with open arms by your dog, covered in kisses and a whole load of saliva.
 It’s a wild exchange, but you’re used to it – it’s what getting home is all about.